 Students on probation are not permitted to register for tutorials, independent studies, internships not required by their major, or Expanding Your Horizons (EYH) courses.
 Individuals on academic probation are not eligible to hold office or a leadership position in any student group or organization.
 Appropriate additional restrictions may be imposed.
 Placement on probationary status may affect a student’s financial aid package.
-Please click here for the the Financial Aid Office’s web page to view the policy on satisfactory academic progress and aid eligibility .
-The academic progress of every student placed on probation will be closely monitored by the staff of the Center for Academic and Career Engagement.
+Please click here for the Financial Aid Office’s web page to view the policy on satisfactory academic progress and aid eligibility.
+The academic progress of every student placed on probation will be closely monitored by the staff of the Office of Advising and Accessibility.
 A student who has been suspended from the College may not enroll in the College either as a full-time or part-time degree student or as a special student.
-Suspended students who were registered for an upcoming semester will be removed from courses.
+Suspended students registered for an upcoming semester will be removed from courses.
 Suspended students may not participate in any activities of the College until such a time as they have been readmitted.

 For degree seeking undergraduate students you will be placed on academic probation if your cumulative or semester GPA falls below a 2.0.
 For non-degree seeking students, if a cumulative GPA of 2.0 is not achieved by the completion of 8 units, the student will placed on academic probation.
 Students who achieve 2.0 semester and cumulative indices will be removed from probationary status at the end of the fall or spring.

 Graduate students must maintain a 3.0 and above for all courses and cumulative GPA.